Color Blindness Simulator: Protanopia, Deuteranopia & WCAG Checker

 What is Color Blindness?

-Color blindness, also known as color vision deficiency, is the decreased ability to see color or differences in color.
-It affects approximately 8% of men and 0.5% of women of Northern European descent.
-Designing for color blindness ensures accessibility for millions of users.
+Color blindness, or color vision deficiency, is the decreased ability to see color or differences in color.
+It affects approximately 8% of men and 0.5% of women.
+Using a color blindness simulator ensures your designs are accessible to this significant user base, meeting both ethical standards and WCAG compliance.

 Protanopia